 3. Hear the Devil’s beneath Penally Point

-Did you know that Boscastle have their very own blow-hole?!
+Did you know that Boscastle has its very own blow-hole?!

 It’s often been nicknamed the Devil’s Bellows because when it’s most active it can be heard making loud noises like thumping, snorting and spitting!

-The Devil’s Bellows are located underneath Penally Point so the best view is from the cliff viewpoints opposite above the harbour.
+The Devil’s Bellows is located underneath Penally Point so the best view is from the cliff viewpoints opposite above the harbour.

 If you wanted to see it in action and hear the noises then you should visit the blowhole around 2 hours before or after low tide!